 Commencing 01 September 2018 this four day walking experience takes you to the edge of the world – The Three Capes Lodge Walk is a fully-guided walking experience along Tasmania’s dramatic Tasman Peninsula with the wild Southern Ocean as your constant.
 A boat voyage, dolerite spires, 37,000 years of history and Port Arthur Historic Site form part of the journey.
 Settle in each evening in our architecturally-designed lodges and enjoy Tasmania’s finest eats and drinks on this 46 kilometre walking venture.

 6kms; 2 hours walking

-Upon arrival at Port Arthur Historic Site, you are invited to explore the evocative former convict settlement.
-A private boat will be waiting to depart for Denman’s Cove at 12.30pm.
+Upon arrival at Port Arthur Historic Site we will make our way down to the jetty where a private boat will be waiting to depart for Denman’s Cove at 12.30pm.
 Cruising beyond Port Arthur, aside from the possible seal and dolphin spotting, some of the highest dolerite cliffs in the Southern Hemisphere come into view, an indication of the drama to come.

 In Denman’s Cove we’ll fuel you with local produce for lunch, in preparation for a gentle walk through coastal woodland to the rocky refuge of Surveyors Cove.
 At this point, if the Southern Ocean begs, head for a dip before a gradual incline up to the lodge.

 Crescent Lodge is perched high, with far stretching views across Crescent Bay to Cape Raoul, with guest rooms spilling into the gully.
 Settle in with a warm shower as your guides-come-chefs prepare a three-course feast of local fare.
 Post dinner, take your Tassie pinot to a quiet deck for your own private sunset.